AEPi-AK/star-trek/README.md

 of design is extremely well-modeled by socket.io -- just listen for a `gamestate changed` message and react accordingly; no need to poll periodically!
 Similarly, to update the gamestate the server can just listen for updates and propagate those updates by broadcasting a `gamestate changed` message.

+## Type Safety

+Sure, TypeScript is unsound by design (I'm more of a [Flow](flow.org) guy myself), but that doesn't mean we can't use its type system to ease our development process.
+TypeScript allows us to do some real black magic: type safe messages between different machines.
+Process that for a second.
+Think about how ridiculously robust that would make an application.

+Take a look at [messages.ts](/common/messages.ts).
+This file specifies all of the ways we use socket.io to send and receive messages.
+All of these functions are just simple wrappers around the `socket.on` function, which specifies the type of the message being sent or received.
+As long as everyone only uses the type safe methods to communicate between machines, we can statically guarantee that all of the different programs are sending messages whose types are expected.
+If you ever want to create a new message, you MUST add it to [messages.ts](/common/messages.ts).
+Since it's in [common](/common), every sub-project can reference it, meaning all of the types are synchronized across all of the sub-projects.

 ## Misc Tips